StemmlerSisters/Home/accepted/2024/PMUI-Readme-rendering.md

 The README will be available in all the PM UI tabs.
 It will also be displayed for both the solution level and project level package managers.

+The selected tab will be maintained between sessions and when switching packages.
+If the README tab is removed, then the "Package Details" tab will automatically selected.

 ![Alt text](../../meta/resources/ReadMePMUI/ReadmeTab.png)
 ![Alt text](../../meta/resources/ReadMePMUI/NoReadmeTab.png)